Breathing and Posture: Can Bad Posture Affect Your Breathing?

 The Intercostal muscles, located between your ribs, assist your diaphragm in elevating your rib cage and allowing more air into your lungs.

 These muscles allow for more movement of the ribs and air in and out.
-Breathing out results from posture muscles relaxing while pulling on your diaphragm so that air can flow out of your lungs.
+Breathing out results from posture muscles relaxing while pulling on your diaphragm so air can flow out of your lungs.

 What is the process of breathing?